 Our Parishioners have set up a group to help the many residents in our villages who are currently isolated in their own homes.
 We do not know how long this state of affairs will continue, but many will be unable to leave their properties for a number of months.
-Please follow this link to our new Covid 19 Support Group page
+Our Covid 19 Support Group page can be found here.

 Covid-19 Warning Notices

-Should you or a member of your household be either vulnerable to, or exhibiting symptoms of, the Coronavirus, Covid-19, and would like to display a poster in your window to alert anybody visiting your property, please follow this link and download the PDF versions for printing.
+If you or a member of your household be either vulnerable to, or exhibiting symptoms of, the Coronavirus, Covid-19, you may like to display a poster in your window to alert anybody visiting your property, Download the PDF versions for printing here.
 If you are in our Parish and in need of a poster, but are unable to print it, please contact the Parish Clerk to arrange for one to be supplied for you.

 To help keep our community safe, if you or anyone in your household experiences the symptoms in this video, you should stay at home.
 Stay at home if you have either: A high temperature – this means you feel hot to touch on your chest or back (you do not need to measure your temperature).
 A new, continuous cough – this means coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours (if you usually have a cough, it may be worse than usual).

 If you are feeling ill please do not go to your doctors surgery, pharmacy or hospital.
 Only call 111 if your symptoms are severe.
 Instead, visit

 Follow this link for all matters relating to the Parish Council

 AVDC News for the Parishes

 1. All information supplied on this website is correct at the time of publishing.
 Any corrections to the information should be directed in the first instance to the Parish Clerk via the contact page.